 An investor that buys a building with a high cap rate turns the financial dynamic.
 For example, if an investor purchases a property for a 9% cap rate, then they would be outperforming the interest rate of 4%.
 This is significant because the investor makes a spread of 5% on the entire loan amount.
 This provides a foundation for purchasing a building and maintaining positive cash flow.

 One uncontrollable risk factor most investors face is rising interest rates.
-If interest rates rise and rent does not increase, then the value of the building decreases.
+If interest rates rise and rents do not increase, then the value of the building decreases.
 For example, consider a situation where interest rates rise from 4% to 6%.
 An investor who owns real estate in a 5% cap rate area just experienced a negative shift in the value of their building.
 Essentially, their asset became a Zombie Asset.
 Therefore, it is very important to purchase property at a high cap rate in order to maintain a cushion from rising interest rates.

-Finally, I have never heard of an asset that was cash flow positive and the bank foreclosed on it.
+I have never heard of an asset that was cash flow positive and the bank foreclosed on it.
 Cash flow should be the highest priority investment criteria, not location.